 Remember the Plus 3/Minus 8 Rule

 In the aviation world, Plus 3/Minus 8 refers to the first three minutes after takeoff and the last eight minutes before landing.
-According to flight crash investigators, close to 80% of all plane crashes occur during this timeframe (the events leading up to the recent Asiana plane crash happened during the last 8 minutes of descent).
+According to flight crash investigators, close to 80% of all plane crashes occur during this timeframe.
 In between those times, the chances of a plane crash occurring drop dramatically.
 Thus, if you want to up your chances of survival, you need to be extra vigilant and ready to take action during the first 3 minutes after takeoff and the last 8 minutes before landing.
 Here are some suggestions from The Survivor’s Club on what to do and not do during Plus 3/Minus 8:

 - Don’t sleep.